teuben/astr288p-fall16/lectures/Lecture4.md

 ## Python

-In the previous lecture we installed our own version (miniconda3) of pythin.
+In the previous lecture we installed our own version (miniconda3) of Python.
 Make sure you have the right version using the **which** command!
-There are at least 4 ways you may run python:
+There are at least 4 ways you may wind up running python:

 * python: the script interpreter